dangieschen/videosdk-ui-toolkit-ios-sample/README.md

 - Participant management (with host and manager role)
 - Virtual background
 - Portrait and landscape support
-- Screen share
+- Screen share (full-screen)
 - Cloud Recording (Additional license required)
 - CRC Info and Invite (Additional license required)

 These features are available in both the default and components UI.

-The use of this UI Took Kit is subject to the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
+The use of this UI Took Kit is subject to the [Video SDK terms of service](https://www.zoom.com/en/trust/video-sdk-terms/).
 Copyright 2024 Zoom Video Communications, Inc. All rights reserved.

 ## Authorize